-The late afternoon for shopping or visiting friends . . . dinner at your Denver headquarters hotel, the Cosmopolitan . . . then board the famous air-conditioned "Columbine" for home.
+The late afternoon for shopping or visiting friends . . . dinner at your Denver headquarters hotel, the Cosmopolitan . . . then board your air-conditioned train for home.

 Sunday Eastward through Iowa and Illinois via the Overland Route.
 Splendid dining car meals and happy, congenial companions add to the pleasure of your trip.
 Chicago in the evening-the end of a wonderful vacation.